yuichiu416/Plutus/README.md

 ## Functionaliy and MVP
 In this web app, users will be able to:
-* make bid based on location (A google map will be used to show users where the bidding location is) or sell products for others to bid
+* Make bid based on location (A google map will be used to show users where the bidding location is) or sell products for others to bid
 * Inbox for enquiry where users can send or receive messages from other users
 * A chatbot